Beloved Bollywood actress Sridevi dead at 54

 Sridevi is credited with inspiring a new generation of Indian actresses by portraying strength with beauty and grace with comedic charm.

-"Sridevi is one of the last great heroines of Hindi cinema who could hold her own against any hero,said Rachel Dwyer, Professor of Indian Cultures and Cinema at the SOAS University of London.
+"Sridevi is one of the last great heroines of Hindi cinema who could hold her own against any hero," said Rachel Dwyer, Professor of Indian Cultures and Cinema at the SOAS University of London.

 "A great beauty, a talented actress, a brilliant dancer, a delightful comedienne, she is a true legend."